aaronmsimon/unity-kings-of-the-beach/README.md

 #### Assistants
 1. Coach - Bump

+#### Rules
+1. Same player can't hit ball twice in-a-row
+2. One side can only hit ball three times on side
+3. Point when ball hits ground (in/out depending on who last touched)

 #### Presentation
 1. Cinemachine
 2. Post Processing - Bloom
+3. Scoreboard

+#### Menus

 #### Concepts/Ideas
 - use right stick to reach for ball on dig